PrestaShop/docs/modules/creation/displaying-content-in-front-office.md

 modules in the "displayLeftColumn" block.
 Move it to the top of the list by drag'n'dropping the module's row.

-The module is now attached to the left column ... but without any template to display, it falls short of doing anything useful: if you reload the homepage, the left column simply displays a message where the module should be, saying "No template found for module mymodule".
+The module is now attached to the left column, but without any template to display, it falls short of doing anything useful: if you reload the homepage, the left column simply displays a message where the module should be, saying "No template found for module mymodule".